 The tradition of paying bride price dates back to thousands of years, and not only in Igbo-land or Nigeria.
-Wikepedia defines the bride price as “an amount of money or property or wealth paid by the groom or his family to the parents of a woman upon the marriage of their daughter to the groom“.
+Wikepedia defines ‘bride price’ as “an amount of money or property or wealth paid by the groom or his family to the parents of a woman upon the marriage of their daughter to the groom“.

 Visit #4: Wine-Carrying Ceremony (Igba Nkwu)

 Including the Igba Nkwu (wine-carrying) ceremony process would make this post too long, so click here to read all about it.

 Initially, I wanted to write about all stages of the groom’s visit here but I realized it would be too long, so I thought to make a separate post on the ‘igba nkwu’ stage of the Igbo marriage introduction – click here to read about the process a groom goes through to plan an Igbo marriage introduction.

-Making that First Visit to Your Igbo Inlaws
+Making a Successful First Visit to Your Igbo In-laws

-You can see that the igbo traditional engagement process is not as impossible as non-igbo people think it is.
-Now that you know what it entails, it’s time for you to man-up and make that initial visit to your future inlaws, and take it from there.
+You can see that the Igbo traditional engagement process is not as impossible as non-igbo people think it is.
+Now that you know what it entails, it’s time for you to man-up and makes that initial visit to your future in-laws, and take it from there.
 At least you now know the things to budget for, as per your visit to your bride’s village home.

 To fully understand the rest of the process before and up to the Igbo traditional engagement, bride price and traditional marriage, be sure to read the rest of the articles in this series – look up and see the links to parts 1, 3 and 4.